Ardrasal/GeoData-Django/README.md

         And read https://docs.mapbox.com/mapbox.js/api/v3.2.0/

+        Note that Leaflet and Mapbox use the reverse order of Longitude, Latitude.

         Choose one: will try MapBox GL JS, because it has a nice tutorial to follow.

             May use: